-Rating for Goal 2: YELLOW
+Rating for Goal 2: Not Assessed in 2013-2014

-Learning Goal 3: Identify the fundamental concepts, characteristics, and theories central to comparative politics..
+Learning Goal 3: Identify the fundamental concepts, characteristics, and theories central to comparative politics.

 Rating for Goal 3: The department needs to find a way to assess student learning of this goal See "improvement plans" below.